bmbastos/spherical-image-compression/README.md

 ```

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

+## Cite this work
+If this code is useful for your research, please cite:

+> Bastos, Bruno M., Segala, E. B., and Silveira, T. L. T, "Low-complexity transform-quantization pair for 360° image compression", 2025. [https://lume.ufrgs.br/handle/10183/284279]